jdegand/link-sharing-app-frontend/README.md

 - Prime Ng doesn't have an `ng add` command so you have to add theme styles to the `angular.json` yourself.
 - Prime icons require a single import in the global `styles.css` file.
 - `FormField doesn't have a name or id` warning in the browser console so I added a name with the `index` to the url input.
+- It is tough to an associate label with the dropdown.
+The `ng-template` cannot take an id.

 ## Continued Development

+- Platform label
 - Allow multiple links for same platform -> need another custom validator?
 - Drag and Drop functionality on Preview page
 - When to send the API request -> have to save the links array when order of links changes